poliastro/poliastro/docs/source/user_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are several methods available to create
-:py:class:`~poliastro.twobody.Orbit` objects.
+:py:class:`~poliastro.twobody.orbit.Orbit` objects.
 For example, if we have the
 position and velocity vectors we can use
-:py:meth:`~poliastro.twobody.Orbit.from_vectors`:
+:py:meth:`~poliastro.twobody.orbit.Orbit.from_vectors`:

 .. code-block:: python